benmaoer/docs/tidb-cloud/backup-and-restore.md

 > **Warning**
 >
-> - Point-in-Time Restore only takes effect after the next backup task is completed.
+> Point-in-Time Restore only takes effect after the next backup task is completed.
 To make it take effect earlier, you can [manually perform a backup](#perform-manual-backups) after enabling it.
-> -DO NOT modify the switch of **Point-in-time Restore** and **Dual Region Backup** at the same time.

 To turn off the feature, toggle the **Point-in-time Restore** switch to **Off**.